afrase/kodiswift/docs/routing.rst

 Currently all keyword arguments to ``url_for`` that match variable names in the URL pattern must be instances of basestring.
 This means ints must be converted first using ``str()``.
-Arguments will then be urlencoded/urlunencoded by xbmcswift2.
+Arguments will then be urlencoded/urlunencoded by kodiswift.

 Any extra arguments that will end up in the query string, will be pickled and urlencoded automatically.
 This can be advantageous, if you want to store a simple list or something.
-However, pickling and urlencoding a python object can result in a very large URL and XBMC will only handle a finite length, so use this feature judiciously.
+However, pickling and urlencoding a python object can result in a very large URL and Kodi will only handle a finite length, so use this feature judiciously.